akobr/mono.me/docs/42for.net/index.md

 hero:
   name: "42for.net"
   text: "ultimate answer for clean and simple .net"
-  tagline: Software products with grace and simplicity❣ When all unnecessary complexities are eliminated, just a small team is enough.
+  tagline: Software products with grace and simplicity❣ When all unnecessary complexities are eliminated, just a tiny team is enough.
   image:
     src: /42-logo.png
     alt: 42for.net